How we feel about our work is one of those things that can really impact how we feel about ourselves.

 Unconscious bias and discrimination

-One of the biggest reasons not to judge your work as your worth is that there is so much bias and discrimination in workplaces.
+One of the biggest reasons not to judge your work as your worth is that bias and discrimination in workplaces.

 Whether it's due to gender, sexual orientation, race or ethnicity or some other reason, workplaces are not a level playing field.